 |Additional Requirements and/or Comments: |

-This course contributes to the Theory & Literary Forms concentration of the English major.
+This course fulfills the Literary History II and Theory requirements and contributes to the Theory & Literary Forms concentration of the English major.

 |Drop/Add Enrollment Requests|